Home / Know Your Rights / Minnesota

 Does Minnesota have a cap on HOA fines?

-No. Minnesota sets no statutory maximum fine amount under MCIOA — fines must be authorized by your CC&Rs and "reasonable" per §515B.3-102(a)(11).
-Unlike Virginia ($50 cap) or Florida ($1,000 cap), Minnesota's protection is the reasonableness standard, not a dollar limit.
-However, Minnesota has a stronger protection in a different direction: fines are explicitly not liens under MCIOA's recent amendment, so your HOA cannot foreclose over unpaid fines alone.
-If your HOA charged an amount not in the fine schedule or disproportionate to the violation, challenge it as unauthorized.
+No verified statutory dollar cap has been confirmed in the enacted statute text.
+Minnesota uses a "reasonable fines" standard under §515B.3-102(a)(11) — fines must be authorized by your CC&Rs and reasonable in amount.
+Unlike Virginia ($50 cap) or Florida ($1,000 cap), Minnesota's protection is the reasonableness standard, not a specific dollar limit.
+If your HOA charged an amount not in the fine schedule or disproportionate to the violation, challenge it as unauthorized under the reasonableness requirement.

 Can my Minnesota HOA fine me without a hearing?